mpeschke/displays_for_sdcc_51/README.md

 The original repository aimed to be a common library for many different LCD displays (0801, 0802, 1601, 1602, 2004, Noritake CU20045).
 This fork focus on specific LCD *circuit modules*, e.g.:

-1. The LCD 1602A, version 3, with 4/8 bit interface.
+1. The LCD 1602A (16 cols / 2 rows), version 3.0, with 4/8 bit interface.
-2. The LCD 1602A, version 3, with I2C interface.
+2. The LCD 1602A (16 cols / 2 rows), version 3.0, with I2C interface.
+3. The LCD 2004A (20 cols / 4 rows), version 1.3, with I2C interface.

-There is little to no modifications to the original source code.
+There is little to no modification in the original source code.
 The actual purpose of this fork is to:

 1. Provide more testing (particularly the LCD initialization delay functions).
 2. Validate different hardware interfaces (4 bits, 8 bits and I2C communication).
-3. Offer better build and deploy automation, using Makefiles and avrdude and flash programmers.
+3. Offer better build and deploy automation, using avrdude (via Make) or flash programmers.
 4. Offer better structured header and source files, so there is no need to manually copy the source file for the different interfaces.
 5. Provide PCB schematics to build 8051-based development boards (TBD - in another git repository).